veracode-demo-repo/chatwoot/README.md

-# added RVM  - removed few lib
+# added RVM  - autopackager is failing

 *Testing Ruby changes - didn't know stars make it italic in md!*.fdvdfddd !New line.